 (5) The buyer has the right to set off its claims against the seller or the right of retention only if its claim is undisputed or has been legally decided.
 In case of product defects, the buyer's rights are not affected, especially according to § 7 (6), sentence two of these GTC.

 (6) If, after the conclusion of the contract, it becomes clear (e.g. by filing a motion to initiate insolvency proceedings against the buyer, the buyer's entry into liquidation, etc.) that the payment of the purchase price is threatened by the buyer's insolvency, the seller is entitled to refuse fulfilment and, if necessary, after the expiry of the additional period (§ 1977 of the Civil Code) withdraw from the contract.
-In the case of contracts, the seller may notify the buyer of withdrawal from the contract immediately; in this case, the parties exclude the use of the provisions of § 1978 and § 1979 of the Civil Code.
+In the case of contracts for the sale of individual items of an irreplaceable nature (made-to-order products), the seller may notify the buyer of withdrawal from the contract immediately; in this case, the parties exclude the use of the provisions of § 1978 and § 1979 of the Civil Code.